mustafaDevop/Jenkins-Projects/README.md

-## this repository contains of different branches on prohect based on cloud formation
+## this repository contains of different branches on different jenkinsfile jobs